• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Molybdenum is a ferrite former.
 That means that when molybdenum is added to improve the corrosion resistance of an austenitic stainless steel, there has to be an austenite former such as nickel or nitrogen added in order to keep the structure austenitic.

-Duplex stainless steels have a mixture of austenitic and ferritic grains in their microstructure; hence they have a “duplex” structure.
-This effect is achieved by adding less nickel than would be necessary for making a fully austenitic stainless steel.
+Duplex stainless steels have a mixture of austenitic and ferritic grains in their microstructure.
+This is achieved by adding less nickel than would be necessary for making a fully austenitic stainless steel.

 Molybdenum is mainly used for added corrosion resistance in austenitic and duplex stainless steels.
-In austenitic stainless steels between two and seven percent are added, in duplex stainless steels, between three and five percent.
-The addition of one or two percent molybdenum to ferritic stainless steels also significantly increases the corrosion resistance and the elevated temperature strength of these stainless steels.
+When molybdenum is added to austenitic stainless steels it is typically in the range of 2 and 7%.
+Duplex stainless steels typically have molybdenum levels in the range of 1 to 5%.
+The addition of 1 or 2% molybdenum to ferritic stainless steels also significantly increases the corrosion resistance and the elevated temperature strength of these stainless steels.

 Fig 2: Adding 8% nickel to a ferritic chromium stainless steel makes an austenitic chromium-nickel stainless steel, for example Type 304 stainless steel.
-If less nickel is added to a chromium steel, about four or five percent, a duplex structure, a mixture of austenite and ferrite, is created as in 2205 duplex stainless steel.
+If less nickel is added to a chromium steel, about 4 or 5%, a duplex structure, a mixture of austenite and ferrite, is created as in 2205 duplex stainless steel.